ska-telescope/developer.skatelescope.org/src/index.rst

 Development tools
 -----------------

-SKA source code is maintained under the SKA-telescope organization on github.
+Git
+===

+Git is adopted as distributed version control system, and all SKA code shall be hosted in a git repository.
+The github organization *ska-telescope* can be found at https://github.com/ska-telescope .
+All SKA developers must have a github account and be added to the organization as part of a team.

+Jira
+====

-Every team is tracking daily work in a team-based project on our JIRA server.
+Every team is tracking daily work in a team-based project on our JIRA server at [https://jira.skatelescope.org]

 .. todo::
-   - Github organisation
    - Create a new project
    - Link to issue tracker